kengz/Notes-on-AI-realization/Main.md

 ## Scratch

+Pain and the foundation of fear

+Evolutionary instincts

+Paradigm breaking: how should AI do it?

+Stimuli dampening for AI

+Many aspects of the human mind evolves from natural selection, and sexual activities, ie to attract mates and procreate.

+Let AI play games
+Jenga
+Recoverable memory
+Bootstrap

+Humanly things:
+Believe and hope - religion

 mutation theory: humans are not literal because we are flexible – we can mutate information.

 what is language? a set of protocols for exchanging information?